-Under the bills, energy conservation improvements also could include ventilating or air-conditioning system improvements, the installation or repair of ventilating or air-conditioning controls, information technology improvements associated with an energy conservation improvement, or municipal utility improvements associated with an energy conservation improvement.
+Under the bills, energy conservation improvements also could include any of the following:

+- -- Ventilating or air-conditioning system improvements. - -- The installation or repair of ventilating or air-conditioning controls. - -- Information technology improvements associated with an energy conservation improvement. - -- Municipal utility improvements associated with an energy conservation improvement.